ara-daq-hw/firmware-atri/nofx2/README.md

 Create a MultiBoot FPGA file with size 128M (it wants it in bits) for a Spartan-6 with 2 revisions.
-There's no way to generate an offset, so Python's going to rip apart the MCS file later.
+There's no way to generate an offset, so bash's going to rip apart the MCS file later.

 When it asks for a file for revision 0 add atri_bootload_nodbg.bit.